 COVID-ARC helps address the immediate need to understand the spread and impact of COVID-19 with a platform of networked and centralized archives that store, curate, visualize, and disseminate multimodal data related to the disease.
-The platform includes patients’ demographics, clinical evaluations, vitals, EKGs, and imaging data, such as CT, X-Ray, PET, and MRI.
+The platform includes patients’ demographics, clinical evaluations, vitals, EKGs, and imaging data, such as CT, X-Ray, PET, ultrasound and MRI.

 COVID-ARC data, together with a variety of analytic tools, are shared broadly with the world-wide scientific community.
 This will help maximize the potential for research progress by uniting scientists from diverse fields, including medicine, public health, and artificial intelligence.

 COVID-ARC helps address the immediate need to understand the spread and impact of COVID-19 with a platform of networked and centralized archives that store, curate, visualize, and disseminate multimodal data related to the disease.
-The platform includes patients’ demographics, clinical evaluations, vitals, EKGs, and imaging data, such as CT, X-Ray, PET, and MRI.
+The platform includes patients’ demographics, clinical evaluations, vitals, EKGs, and imaging data, such as CT, X-Ray, PET, ultrasound and MRI.

 COVID-ARC data, together with a variety of analytic tools, are shared broadly with the world-wide scientific community.
 This will help maximize the potential for research progress by uniting scientists from diverse fields, including medicine, public health, and artificial intelligence.